yetnt/ic4d/README.md

 Handler to handle interactions, right now currently supports:

 > -   buttons
-> -   (soon) select menus
+> -   select menus
-> -   (soon) context menus
+> -   context menus
 > -   (soon) modals

 ## Pre-Read

-Make sure wherever your store your interaction objects they follow the export the [interactions object](#interaction-object) with the minimum requirements being
+Make sure wherever your store your interaction objects they follow the export the [interactions object](#interaction-object) with the minimum requirements being. **NOTE : This is the case for any interaction EXCEPT FOR [CONTEXT MENUS](#context-menu)**

 ```js
 module.exports = {